dotnet/docs-maui/docs/fundamentals/data-binding/relative-bindings.md

 </ContentPage>
 ```

 In this example, the `BindingContext` of the page is set to the `DefaultViewModel` property of itself.
 This property is defined in the code-behind file for the page, and provides a viewmodel instance.
-The `ListView` binds to the `Employees` property of the viewmodel.
-The `DataTemplate`, which defines the appearance of each item in the `ListView`, contains a `Button`.
+The <xref:Microsoft.Maui.Controls.ListView> binds to the `Employees` property of the viewmodel.
+The `DataTemplate`, which defines the appearance of each item in the <xref:Microsoft.Maui.Controls.ListView>, contains a `Button`.
 The button's `Command` property is bound to the `DeleteEmployeeCommand` in its parent's viewmodel.
 Tapping a `Button` deletes an employee:

 :::image type="content" source="media/relative-bindings/findancestor-relative-binding.png" alt-text="Screenshot of a FindAncestor mode relative binding.":::